 Recipients of FHTB will be asked periodically to confirm that the property has not been let, disposed of or sold.

-Repayment of FHTB is dependent on an individual basis and the number of year’s service remaining.
+Repayment of FHTB is dependent on an individual basis and the number of years’ service remaining.
 Monthly repayments are calculated on that basis and the applicants provided with a monthly payment amount which will be deducted from your pay monthly.
 You are able to make overpayments.
 Whilst there is no interest on the loan amount you will be required to pay towards an insurance policy, this amounts to £7 or less per month depending on the amount of the loan.
 Full or part repayment of the outstanding balance is also allowed at any time during service.
 You can start repaying the loan straight away, six months after receiving it, or in your final ten years if service.

 Glanvilles offer the Armed Forces community discount within our Divorce and Family services, Wills Trust and Probate Services and our Residential Property services.
-Our discount options can be found online at the Defence Discount Service website.
+Contact us today for further information or email us at email@example.com.